 Selection into this course is based on students' learning style, chosen educational pathway, results and teacher recommendation.

-While students undertaking this course will not be able to complete a VCE Mathematics, after semester one they can change to the Y10 Mathematics - Standard course with diligence and application.
+NOTE: Students undertaking this course will not be able to study a VCE Mathematics subject in Year 11 and 12.
+However after Semester One students can change to the Year 10 Mathematics - Standard course with diligence and application.
 Students' progress will be monitored to ensure that they are working at the appropriate level.